laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/05-create-a-hybrid-single-multi-command-node-js-cli-with-oclif-and-typescript.md

 ## Personal Take

-Theoretically, we can actually have a list of recognized commands, for example `init`, `serve`, and `build`.
+You can actually have a list of recognized commands, for example `init`, `serve`, and `build`.
 Then we can put an if block saying that if there's a `process.argv`, if the length is more than two, which means that there is an additional multi-command selected and it's a `recognizedCommand`, then we run the multi-command code.